sherwinmina/Beer-Companion/README.md

 * Test that the action creators are properly managing promise objects, especially with async dispatch with redux-thunk before it hits the reducer.
 * Test the reducer to make sure it is updating the application state according to the actions fired;

+### Features to add
+create user and enable them to save beers they have tried and breweries that they have been to.